 I once had a lightsaber fight in the middle of the newsroom I worked in.

 That sounds a lot more exciting than it was.
 The lightsabers were simple plastic children’s toys that didn’t even light up.
+But we were 80s kids who grew up loving Star Wars so it felt pretty epic at the time.
 A colleague and I had taken a field trip to a local toy store when the Star Wars toys were released in anticipation of the 2002 premiere of “Star Wars: Attack of the Clones,” and each came back with one.
 When we returned, we promptly unboxed them and sparred in the newsroom.

 It was fun.
 Just silly, good fun.
 And thank goodness we had an editor who could appreciate our love of Star Wars and need for diversions like that.
 The news business is stressful, so silly distractions can be ok sometimes.